 A few stats from Biteable about the effectiveness of video marketing include:

 - 74% of marketers report that video has a better return on investment than static images.

 - 49% of marketers say that video helps them engage their audience.

 - 81% of businesses use video as a marketing tool — up from 63% over the last year.

 - Mobile video consumption rises by 100% every year.

-- By 2022, online videos will make up more than 82% of all consumer internet traffic — 15 times higher than it was in 2017.
+- In 2022, online videos made up more than 82% of all consumer internet traffic — 15 times higher than it was in 2017.

 Trend 3 | Color and Graphic Design